 Mark Madden and His Foray into Pro Wrestling

-For many industries, the internet provides the ultimate line of demarcation between an epochal before and after; this is shockingly true of journalism.
-Prior to the internet’s omnipresence, newspapers provided the surest way to have your written words reach an actual audience.
+For many industries, the internet provides the ultimate demarcation line between an epochal before and after; this is shockingly true of journalism.
+Before the internet’s omnipresence, newspapers provided the surest way to have your written words reach an actual audience.
 This is precisely the route Mark Madden took; in the late 1970s, Madden began covering sports for the Pittsburgh Post-Gazette (his first story published when he was just 16).

 Though the bulk of his output concerned conventional sports, he penned a smattering of pieces about grapplers with hometown ties: Luscious Johnny Valiant (who kayfabed his Pittsburgh roots), Big John Studd, Larry Zybysko, Junior High student-teacher Shane Douglas (detailing Douglas leaving the NWA after refusing to job to Mean Mark/the future Undertaker’s finisher), and local living legend Bruno Sammartino (topics including returning to the WWF to provide commentary and manage his son David, reffing Halloween Havoc’s 1989 Thunderdome match, and working in–haha–Herb Abram’s UWF).

 While continuing to write under the Pittsburgh Post-Gazette masthead, Madden began slinging for the dirt sheets.
 He commenced writing for the Pro Wrestling Torch on April 4th, 1991, and "Mark Madden," the gimmick, was born.